itzjac/bytecave/README.md

 ## Deeper into the language

-Cpp core Guidelines by Bjarne Stroustru Herb Sutter, an ongoing work with amazing refereces by the creator of the language and a true expert [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)
+Cpp core Guidelines by Bjarne Stroustrup Herb Sutter, an ongoing work with amazing refereces by the creator of the language and a true expert [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)